Adult Learning, Critical Intelligence and Social Change

 What lies beyond the current preoccupation with education and its relationship to economic growth?
 Has the idea of community engagement in the mixed economy of

-Supporting Lifelong Learning: Perspectives on learning
+Supporting Lifelong Learning: Organising learning

 Language: en